10 Best Laptops For Engineering Students 2024

 Civil, Mechanical , Aerospace & Aeronautical Engineers

-- The power is just right.
-This is a 2GB vRAM dedicated GPU.
-The bare bone minimum to run CAD & 3D models with Solidworks/Ansys in engineering school
+- The power is just right: This laptop features a 2GB vRAM dedicated GPU, which is the bare minimum needed to run CAD and 3D models with SolidWorks/ANSYS in engineering school.

 Display